Yasi92/Buno-Coffee/README.md

 - Code Institute's Slack community was a great help every step of the way during the project.
 - My mentor Gurjot Singh.
 - My web developer friend Monica Andreoli for her great feedback and help when I ran into problems.
+- I have learned more in detail about how to complete my README from [Anna Gilhespy's project](https://github.com/AJGreaves/portrait-artist), provided in the Code Institute's Slack community as a README template.